MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [x] clustering. `This is the correct answer because clustering is used to group similar data points together based on their features, such as purchasing behavior.`
 - [ ] regression. `This is incorrect because regression is used to predict continuous values, not to group similar data points together.`

-## Q: Identifying Machine Learning Techniques
+## Q7: Identifying Machine Learning Techniques

 > Categorizing messages as spam or not spam is an example of _________________________.